ChickenTenders2/FoodLink/README.md

         recipeDB.py
         requirements.txt

-    web_app/                                    # All files and folders for the web app
+    web_app/                                    # All files and folders for the web app flask_session/                          # Stores flask session data in filesystem

         static/
             images/                             # Uploaded item images or icons
                 1.jpg                           # Example of image for item with id 1
-                2.jpg                           # etc..
+                2.jpg                           # etc...
                 3.jpg
+                ...
                 notification_bell.png           # Notification icon
                 null.jpg                        # Placeholder image if item doesn't have one